 Termination.
 Recipient may terminate this Agreement at any time prior to expiration of the Beta Test by returning the Product including all Confidential Information and copies thereof, to Developer, along with its evaluation report.
 Developer may terminate this Agreement upon notice to Recipient, subject to Recipient's obligation to return the Product, Confidential Information and all copies thereof.
 The obligations of Recipient in Section 2 above shall survive the termination of this Agreement.
 If not earlier terminated, this Agreement shall terminate automatically upon the end of the period set forth in Section 3 and following Recipient's return of the Product and the Confidential Information.

 Developer's Warranties.
-Developer represents and warrants that it has the requisite right and legal authority to grant the license and provide the Product and the Confidential Information as contemplated by this Agreement.
+Developer represents and warrants that it has the right and legal authority to grant the license and provide the Product and the Confidential Information as contemplated by this Agreement.
 Developer makes no other warranty, express or implied, with respect to the product or any other confidential information and all other warranties, whether express or implied, are hereby disclaimed, including, without limitation, the implied warranties of merchantability and fitness for a particular purpose.
 Developer's sole liability for breach of the representation and warranty above, and recipient's sole remedy, shall be that developer shall indemnify and hold recipient harmless from and against any loss, suit, damage, claim or defense arising out of breach of the representation and warranty, including reasonable attorneys' fees.

 Governing Law.
 This Agreement is to be governed by, construed and enforced according to the laws of the State of Illinois and in the county of Lake.